Maggie Aderin

-Dame Margaret Ebunoluwa Aderin-Pocock (born 9 March 1968) is a British-Nigerian space scientist and science educator.
+Dame Margaret Ebunoluwa Aderin (previously Aderin-Pocock; born 9 March 1968) is a British broadcaster, writer, science educator and engineer.
 She is an honorary research associate of University College London's Department of Physics and Astronomy, and has been the chancellor of the University of Leicester since 1 March 2023.
 Since February 2014, she has co-presented the long-running astronomy television programme The Sky at Night with Chris Lintott.

-In 2020, Maggie was awarded the William Thomson, Lord Kelvin Medal and Prize from the Institute of Physics for her public engagement in physics.
+In 2020, Aderin was awarded the William Thomson, Lord Kelvin Medal and Prize from the Institute of Physics for her public engagement in physics.
 She is the first black woman to win a gold medal in the Physics News Award and she served as the president of the British Science Association from 2021 to 2022.

 Early life and education

-Margaret Ebunoluwa Aderin was born in London on 9 March 1968 to Nigerian parents, Caroline Philips and Justus Adebayo Aderin, and was raised in Camden, London.
-Her middle name Ebunoluwa comes from the Yoruba words "ebun" meaning "gift" and Oluwa meaning "God", which is also a variant form of the word "Oluwabunmi" or "Olubunmi", meaning "gift of God" in Yoruba.
-She attended La Sainte Union Convent School in North London.
-She is dyslexic.
+Margaret Ebunoluwa Aderin was born in London on 9 March 1968 to Nigerian parents, Caroline Philips and Justus Adebayo Aderin, and lived with two older sisters and one younger sister.
+She was raised partly in Hastings and then Camden, due to her parents separation when she was four.
+Her mother remarried, Barry a vicar whose vicarage was located in Hastings.
+Her middle name Ebunoluwa comes from the Yoruba words ebun meaning 'gift' and Oluwa meaning 'God', which is also a variant form of the word Oluwabunmi or Olubunmi, meaning 'gift of God' in Yoruba.
+She attended thirteen schools including La Sainte Union Convent School in North London which she joined at age fourteen, caring for her father, who was losing his sight.
+Although suffering from hyperfixation and dyslexia, she joined the top stream and studied intensively.
 As a child, when she told a teacher she wanted to be an astronaut, it was suggested she try nursing, "because that's scientific, too".
-She gained A-Levels in mathematics, physics, chemistry, and biology.
+She constructed her own telescope and gained A-Levels in mathematics, physics, chemistry, and biology.

 She studied at Imperial College London, graduated with a BSc in physics in 1990, and completed her PhD in mechanical engineering under the supervision of Hugh Spikes in 1994.
 Her research investigated the development of an ultra-thin film measurement system using spectroscopy and interferometry to the 2.5 nm level.
 This involved improving the optical performance and the mechanical design of the system, as well as the development of control and image processing software.
 Other techniques at the time could only operate to the micron level with much poorer resolution.
-This development work resulted in the instrument being sold by an Imperial College University spin-off company, PCS Instruments.
+This development work resulted in the instrument being sold by an already-existing Imperial College University spin-off company, PCS Instruments.